 There are more than a handful of UI frameworks available, but 3 of them are highly favored amongst the developer community.

-Leading the pack is React, which has an average of 7 million weekly downloads.
+Leading the pack is React frontend framework, which has an average of 7 million weekly downloads.
 It surpasses Vue.js and Angular by a significant gap as the runner ups chalked up 1.5 million and 500 thousand weekly downloads on average.